My Beloved Smother

 They’ll absolutely hate my guts.

-- Mother from Pink Floyd's The Wall, who has a song devoted to her and this kind of thing.
+- Mother, who has a song devoted to her and this kind of thing.

 Mama's gonna check out all your girlfriends for you.